lebonez/protein-entrance-volume/README.md

 This distance could and probably should be modified depending on the use case.
 I have a few theories that this distance should contain the inner and outer residue half sphere but not go too far beyond them to prevent weird artifacts.
 A good idea (but hard to execute mathematically) is to completely rework the idea and make a quasi-pill capsule shape by connecting the inner and outer boundary half spheres (plane circle) by an angled varying radius cylinder.
+Issue with this is that the residue half sphere planes can get pretty unorthodox in their locations and cause the half spheres to intersect.

 ### Installation
 Should work with most version 3 Pythons.
 Recommend Python 3.9 as of 12/17/2021 (Numba not working with higher versions).